trudi-group/ipfs-tools/bitswap-monitoring-client/README.md

 A counter that counts incoming Bitswap messages.
 The IPFS instrumentation emits JSON objects that are either a connection event or an incoming Bitswap message.
-This tracks incoming Bitswap messages, and counts whether they contain a wantlist.
+This tracks incoming Bitswap messages.

 ### `bitswap_blocks_received`

 A counter that counts how many blocks were received via Bitswap.
+These are not requests, but responses received via Bitswap.
+A message may contain multiple blocks.

 ### `bitswap_block_presences_received`

 A counter that counts how many block presence indications were received via Bitswap, by the `presence_type` (`have` or `dont_have`).
+These are not requests, but responses received via Bitswap.
+A message may contain multiple block presences.

 ### `wantlists_received`

 A counter that tracks the number of Bitswap `want_list`s received, by whether the wantlist was `full` or incremental.
-A message may contain one or no wantlist.
+A message may contain one or no wantlist, e.g., if it is a response message.
-A wantlist may contain multiple entries.
+A wantlist may contain multiple entries, which are tracked separately.

 ### `wantlist_entries_received`

 A counter that tracks the number of wantlist entries received by `entry_type`, and `send_dont_have` flag.
 Entry types are `want_block`, `want_have`, and `cancel`.
 The `send_dont_have` flag is only valid for requests (i.e., it has no meaning for `cancel` entries).
+Wantlist entries are individual requests, for blocks or block presences.

 ### `connection_events_(connected|disconnected)`